 A trader may make money by buying a call option on Amazon.
 They take a screenshot and post it to a FB group, expecting praise from other members.

-This trader will lose money in the future because the probability is heavily skewed against him.
+This trader will lose money in the future because the probability is heavily skewed against him (except in certain situations).

 He may win 3 out of 10 times, yet the 70% of the time that he loses money will quickly bankrupt him.

-By trading this strategy, he is building bad habits and guaranteeing himself failure.
+By trading this strategy, he is building bad habits.

 The few trades that were profitable were not skill, rather it was luck.